rachelng-rpas/openreoc/articles/Record-Keeping Guide/02-record-types.md

 ### B1.
 Personnel Records — s10.03(2), s10.08, reg 101.342(b)

-**What it is:** The personnel register is a master record of every person who operates under your ReOC — remote pilots, observers, ground handlers, loading staff, and anyone else with a safety-related role.
+**What it is:** The personnel register is a master record of every person who operates under your ReOC:  remote pilots, observers, ground handlers, loading staff, and anyone else with a safety-related role.
 It records their qualifications, induction status, type training, operator approvals, and current/inactive status.

-Regulation 101.342(b) requires the ReOC holder to maintain a record of the qualifications of each person who performs duties for the operator.
+ReOC holder needs to maintain a record of the qualifications of each person who performs duties for the operator.
 MOS 101 s10.08 requires that non-RP crew (observers, ground handlers, loading staff) are trained to perform their duties safely and that records of this training are kept.

 **What must be included (at minimum):**